moq-wg/moq-transport/draft-ietf-moq-transport.md

 matching subscribers in accordance to each subscription's priority, group order, and delivery timeout.

+Limited bandwidth upstream of the relay may result in gaps in the sequences of ObjectID values that the relay receives.
+For example with temporal scalable video, if the even and odd objects in a group are in separate subgroups with different priorities, then the relay may miss many of the objects with an ObjectID that is odd.
+The upstream publisher could also drop objects that had timed out resulting in gaps in the ObjectID sequence.
+Any real time system, which by definition has constraints on how late the data can be delivered if it is delivered, when running on the limited bandwidth internet is not going to be able to guarantee delivery.
+There are also cases where a publish lost a connection to an upstream relay and the then reconnect, where the objects can be delivered out of order to the downstream relay.
+A relay can not assume that it will see the first object in a group.
+Due to order of clients joining as well as time outs, a relay may end up only seeing the some of the objects in a group.
+It is possible for a client doing scalable video to publish the base layer over cellular, and the enhancement layers over WiFi.
+This could result in some relays getting the objects for both layers but other relays might only see one of the layer.
+Object being delivered over unreliable datagrams can also create gaps and out of order receiving.
+What can be assumed is that the objects received on a single QUIC stream are in order but may have gaps.
+Theses reason can also impact whole groups and the relay can not assume that it will receive all Groups or that it will see all the earlier Groups in the Track.

 ### Graceful Publisher Network Switchover

 This section describes behavior that a publisher MAY